perxpective/Cybersecurity-Therapy/SMW/Practical/SMW Practical 2 - Introduction to the Best Practices Analyser (BPA) and Active Directory Basics.md

 ## Installing and Configuring Server Administration Tools on Windows 10
 > - Often the Administrators wish to carry out admin tasks e.g. creating domain users using their own workstations instead of physically going to the Domain Controller every time
-> - They can instal the Remote Server Administration Tools (RSAT) on their own workstations
+> - They can install the Remote Server Administration Tools (RSAT) on their own workstations

 ![](https://i.imgur.com/RCfahJb.png)